peterjc/galaxy_blast/blast_datatypes/README.rst

 History
 =======

-These versions numbers match those for 'ncbi_blast_plus', but are not used explicitly in the datatypes themselves.
+These versions numbers initially matched those for 'ncbi_blast_plus', but are not used explicitly in the datatypes themselves.

 ======= ======================================================================
 Version Changes